First you get a “privacy” tent (pick one - any one).

 No batteries needed, very minimal equipment - you just have to occasionally pump the bug sprayer to keep the pressure up.

-The shower tent has a removable floor so you can carry your used shower water and put it in YOUR grey water tank or a campsite drain.
+Some notes: Get a shower tent has a removable floor so you can carry your used shower water and put it in YOUR grey water tank or a campsite drain.
 Getting a slatted wood “bathmat” of some kind is nice to keep your feet clean.
 Having a chair outside the tent helps, too.